ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Security considerations are inherited from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, from {{RFC8392}} as to the usage of CWTs, from {{RFC7519}} as to the usage of JWTs, from {{RFC7641}} as to the usage of CoAP Observe, and from {{RFC6920}} with regard to resource naming through hashes.
 The following considerations also apply.

 The Authorization Server MUST ensure that each registered device can access and retrieve only its pertaining portion of the TRL.
-To this end, the Authorization Server can perform the required filtering based on the authenticated identity of the registered device, i.e., a (non-public) identifier that the Authorization Server can securely relate to the registered device and the secure association they use to communicate.
+To this end, the Authorization Server can perform the required filtering based on the authenticated identity of the registered device, i.e., a (non-public) identifier that the Authorization Server can securely relate to the registered device and the secure association that they use to communicate.

 Disclosing any information about revoked Access Tokens to entities other than the intended registered devices may result in privacy concerns.
 Therefore, the Authorization Server MUST ensure that, other than registered devices accessing their own pertaining portion of the TRL, only authorized and authenticated administrators can retrieve the full TRL.
 To this end, the Authorization Server may rely on an access control list or similar.

 If a registered device has many non-expired Access Tokens associated with itself that are revoked, the pertaining portion of the TRL could grow to a size bigger than what the registered device is prepared to handle upon reception, especially if relying on a full query of the TRL resource (see {{ssec-trl-full-query}}).
 This could be exploited by attackers to negatively affect the behavior of a registered device.
 Issuing Access Tokens with not too long expiration time could help reduce the size of a TRL, but an Authorization Server SHOULD take measures to limit this size.

 Most of the communication about revoked Access Tokens presented in this specification relies on CoAP Observe Notifications sent from the Authorization Server to a registered device.
 The suppression of those notifications by an external attacker that has access to the network would prevent registered devices from ever knowing that their pertaining Access Tokens have been revoked.
-To avoid this, a registered device SHOULD NOT rely solely on the CoAP Observe notifications.
+In order to avoid this, a registered device SHOULD NOT rely solely on the CoAP Observe notifications.
 In particular, a registered device SHOULD also regularly poll the Authorization Server for the most current information about revoked Access Tokens, by sending GET requests to the TRL endpoint according to a related application policy.

 # IANA Considerations # {#iana}

-RFC EDITOR: Throughout this section, please replace \[this document\] with the RFC number of this specification and remove this note.

 This document has the following actions for IANA.

+Note to RFC Editor: Please replace all occurrences of "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

 ## Media Type Registrations {#iana-media-type}